ionic-team/capacitor-plugins/app/README.md

 the default `backButton` handler; disabling it restores the previous back button handler state.
 The Android predictive-back integration requires API 34 (Android 14) or later; on earlier versions the call resolves but no events will be emitted.
+Android predictive back also requires `android:enableOnBackInvokedCallback="true"` on `&lt;application&gt;` in your `AndroidManifest.xml` (on Android 14; default on Android 15+).

 | Param         | Type                                                                                        |
 | ------------- | ------------------------------------------------------------------------------------------- |